 Other side effects

-Some other common side effects of chemotherapy may include hearing problems and watery eyes.
+Some other common side effects of chemotherapy may include hearing problems, watery eyes and body odours.

 Learn more about:

 You may be at risk of losing the ability to hear high-pitched sounds.
 Sometimes, chemotherapy also causes a continuous ringing noise in the ears known as tinnitus.
 These changes can happen alone or together, and are usually temporary.
 Let your doctor know if you notice any change in your hearing.

 This can be a symptom of a blocked tear duct, which can be caused by some chemotherapy drugs.

 Regularly massaging the area and using eye drops can help clear blockages.
 Let your cancer care team know if this issue is ongoing.